-You will most likely come across more popular professional names like nurses and doctors in the healthcare industry.
+You will likely encounter more popular professional names like nurses and doctors in the healthcare industry.
 However, radiologic technologists are also an essential part of the healthcare team, and it requires 2 to 4 years of training courses to qualify for the post.

-Although they work together, radiologists and radiologic technicians are two completely different professions.
-Radiologists are the physicians who take images for patients to diagnose various diseases, while the latter act as the radiologists’ technical assistants.
+Although they work together, radiologists and radiologic technicians are entirely different.
+Radiologists are the physicians who take images of patients to diagnose various diseases, while the latter act as the radiologists’ technical assistants.

-Radiologic technologists, also known as radiographers, diagnostic radiographers, and medical radiation technologists are medical profesionals perform all kinds of medical tasks with patients, mainly dealing with imaging of human anatomy.
+Radiologic technologists, also known as radiographers, diagnostic radiographers, and medical radiation technologists, perform all kinds of medical tasks with patients, mainly dealing with imaging of human anatomy.

-The most common job that you will see radiologic technologists do is to perform routine tasks such as taking an x-ray for a Patient under the order of a doctor.
-Likewise, the technician also handles any other diagnostic imaging procedures such as CT scans.
+The most common job that you will see radiologic technologists do is to perform routine tasks such as taking an x-ray for a Patient under a doctor’s order.
+Likewise, the technician handles other diagnostic imaging procedures, such as CT scans.

 If you want to start a career in radiologic technology, you need a good mix of special soft and hard skills.
 Since it is a job that requires you to interact with patients, you need good communication skills and a knack for making people feel comfortable around potentially hazardous equipment.